Ghassanids: Byzantine period

-Byzantine–Persian Wars
+Byzantine–Sasanian wars

-The Ghassanids fought alongside the Byzantine Empire against the Persian Sassanids and Arab Lakhmids.
+The Ghassanids fought alongside the Byzantine Empire against the Persian Sasanians and Arab Lakhmids.
 The lands of the Ghassanids also continually acted as a buffer zone, protecting Byzantine lands against raids by Bedouin tribes.
-Among their Arab allies were the Banu Judham and Banu Amela.
+Among their Arab allies were the Banu Judham and Banu Amilah.

-The Byzantines were focused more on the East and a long war with the Persians was always their main concern.
+The Byzantines were focused more on the East and a long war with the Sasanians was always their main concern.
 The Ghassanids maintained their rule as the guardian of trade routes, policed Lakhmid tribes and was a source of troops for the imperial army.
-The Ghassanid king al-Harith ibn Jabalah (reigned 529–569) supported the Byzantines against Sassanid Persia and was given in 529 by the emperor Justinian I, the highest imperial title that was ever bestowed upon a foreign ruler; also the status of patricians.
+The Ghassanid king al-Harith ibn Jabalah (reigned 529–569) supported the Byzantines against the Sasanians and was given in 529 by the emperor Justinian I, the highest imperial title that was ever bestowed upon a foreign ruler; also the status of patricians.
 In addition to that, al-Harith ibn Jabalah was given the rule over all the Arab allies of the Byzantine Empire.
 Al-Harith was a Miaphysite Christian; he helped to revive the Syrian Miaphysite (Jacobite) Church and supported Miaphysite development despite Orthodox Byzantium regarding it as heretical.
-Later Byzantine mistrust and persecution of such religious unorthodoxy brought down his successors, al-Mundhir (reigned 569–582) and Nu'man.
+Later Byzantine mistrust and persecution of such religious unorthodoxy brought down his successors, Al-Mundhir III ibn al-Harith (reigned 569–582).

-The Ghassanids, who had successfully opposed the Persian allied Lakhmids of al-Hirah (Southern modern-day Iraq), prospered economically and engaged in much religious and public building; they also patronized the arts and at one time entertained the Arabian poets Nabighah adh-Dhubyani and Hassan ibn Thabit at their courts.
+The Ghassanids, who had successfully opposed the Lakhmids of al-Hirah in Lower Mesopotamia, prospered economically and engaged in much religious and public building; they also patronized the arts and at one time entertained the Arab poets al-Nabighah and Hassan ibn Thabit at their courts.

 Early Islamic period

-Muslim conquest of Syria
+Rashidun conquest of the Levant

 The nascent Muslim state in Medina, first under the Islamic prophet Muhammad (d.
 632) and lastly under the second caliph, Umar (r.
 634–644), made abortive attempts to contact or win over the Ghassan of Syria.
 The last phylarch of the Ghassan, Jabala ibn al-Ayham, stories of whom are shrouded in legend, led his tribesmen and those of Byzantium's other allied Arab tribes in the Byzantine army that was routed by the Muslims at the Battle of Yarmouk in c.
 636. After supposedly embracing Islam, Jabala left the faith and ultimately withdrew with his tribesmen from Syria to Byzantine-held Anatolia in 639, by which time the Muslims had conquered most of Byzantine Syria.
 Unable to make headway with the Ghassan, the Muslim administration in Syria under its governor Mu'awiya succeeded in allying with the Ghassan's old-established Syrian allies, the Banu Kalb.
 The latter became the cornerstone of Mu'awiya's military power in Syria, and later, when he became head of the Syria-based Umayyad Caliphate in 661, of the Islamic empire in general.